tinselcity/tinselcity.github.io/_posts/2023-2-21-SSL_sendfile.md

 OpenSSL 3.0.8-dev 1 Nov 2022 (Library: OpenSSL 3.0.8-dev 1 Nov 2022)
 ```

 Building OpenSSL with `kTLS` support is _interesting_?
-This might be out of date information but [I found it to be true](https://reviews.freebsd.org/rG671a35b176e4b3c445696a8b423db5f8de26c285) that OpenSSL does _not_ enable `kTLS` support by default, and it must be configured with a custom `openssl.cnf` configuration.
+This might be out of date information but [I found it to be true](https://reviews.freebsd.org/rG671a35b176e4b3c445696a8b423db5f8de26c285) that OpenSSL does _not_ enable `kTLS` support by default for their tool chain, and it must be configured with a custom `openssl.cnf` configuration.
+Just something to be wary of if using `openssl` commands on the command line (eg. `openssl s_server` with the  `-sendfile`option).

 I added the following lines to a generic `openssl.cnf` file:
 ```diff